shamalanrajesvaran/UMA_IE500_Data_Mining/README.md

 This project presents a complete data science pipeline for building and evaluating machine learning models using structured datasets.
 The pipeline includes data cleaning, exploratory data analysis and visualization, feature engineering, model training (using multiple algorithms), and comprehensive model selection and evaluation.

 ## 📁 Project Structure
+(Important notebooks to see and run to get the dataset, or the model states #if not having the zip file containing everything)

 ```
 [1] Data Exploration and Visualization